ConnectionMaster/Indicium-Supra/README.md

 > [!CAUTION]
 > Use caution when injecting HydraHook into any game protected by anti-cheat software.
 API hooking and DLL injection are commonly detected by anti-cheat systems and may result in permanent bans from online services.
 Use only with games you own and in environments where such use is permitted.

+> [!NOTE]
+> The authors of this project do not condone the use of HydraHook in cheating software.
+The project's motivation has been curiosity and education entirely.

 ## Supported DirectX versions

 - DirectX 9.0